-Of the \$52.0 million purchase price paid at closing, \$3.8 million was also placed in escrow for a period of 18 months following the closing to provide partial security to the Buyer in the event of any breach of the representations, warranties and covenants of the Company.
-The total escrow amount was released to the Company in August 2014 and reported as additional proceeds from the sale in the investing activities on its consolidated statements of cash flows.
+On February 15, 2013, the Company completed the sale of its clinical trial services business to a third party (Buyer) for an aggregate \$52.0 million in cash, subject to certain adjustments.
+Of the \$52.0 million purchase price paid at closing, \$3.8 million was placed in escrow for a period of 18 months following the closing to provide partial security to the Buyer in the event of any breach of the representations, warranties and covenants of the Company.
+The total amount of the escrow was released to the Company in August 2014 and reported as additional proceeds from the sale in the investing activities on its consolidated statements of cash flows.
+The disposal of this business was previously presented as discontinued operations.